 In the Cederberg region, learner enrolment reached 8 449 in 2023, slightly surpassing the 8 432 enrolled in 2022.
-The increase in learner enrolment indicative positive developments such as improved access to education and heightened awareness of its societal benefits.
-However, this growth also presents socio-economic challenges, particularly in terms of infrastructure and resource demands, necessitating ongoing enhancements in educational quality to effectively cater to the expanding student population.
+The increase in learner enrolment is indicative of positive developments such as improved access to education and heightened awareness of its societal benefits.
+However, this growth also presents socioeconomic challenges, particularly in terms of infrastructure and resource demands. enhancements necessitating ongoing in educational quality to effectively cater to the expanding student population.
 As the number of learners rises, there is a critical need for strategic planning and investment in education to ensure that the system can accommodate the influx while maintaining or improving the overall quality of education.

-Graph 4: Learner enrolment (Source: Socio- Economic
+Graph 4: Learner enrolment (Source: Socio- Economic Profile 2024)

-Profile 2024)